torvalds/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

   # mount -t cgroup xxx /sys/fs/cgroup

-The "xxx" is not interpreted by the cgroup code, but will appear in /proc/mounts so may be any useful identifying string that you like.
+The "xxx" is yest interpreted by the cgroup code, but will appear in /proc/mounts so may be any useful identifying string that you like.

-Note: Some subsystems do not work without some user input first.
+Note: Some subsystems do yest work without some user input first.
 For instance, if cpusets are enabled the user will have to populate the cpus and mems files for each new cgroup created before that group can be used.